VyperGroup/aero/src/BareClientMixins/middleware/middleware/DL/Features/Forward Compat/ForwardCompat.md

 ### Why?

-This is one of my favorite ideas yet, however it is really Novel.
-It makes me really happy though.
-It also demonstrates the true power of web proxies that is unrealized.
+This is one of my favorite ideas yet, however it is novel.
+It also demonstrates the true power of web proxies that is largly unrealized.

 ### Why is it called that?

 This is a play on words for backwards compatibility.
-Normally sites use this type of technology to support old browsers on their websites.
-This does the reverse, and forces the site to use this technology but to the extreme.
-Specifically, to however the browser needs it the most.
+Normally sites use this type of technology to support old browsers on their websites, however this does the reverse, by making sites have it, to however the browser needs it the most.
 If you already understand how web proxies are classified, you could think of this to a "Forward Proxy" rather than the original "Reverse Proxies" but in the context of backwards compatiblity.
+If the site uses any known polyfills, the site's polyfills will be removed in favor of ours.

 ### How?